pipe/fanouttest/README.md

 Generic tool for testing webRTC apps in development using google cloud functions

-The twosession directory includes an example that uses puppeteer to test https://rendezvous.family/
+The pup-fun/twosession directory includes an example that uses puppeteer to test https://rendezvous.family/

 To test your own app check this out and edit the files in twosession to refer to your (billable) google cloud project and to the webRTC app under test.